 SCHOLARSHIP PAYMENT INFORMATION

-Funds will be sent directly to Gilman recipient‘s email address via IIePay electronic deposit, 1-2 weeks from approval of award documentation.
+Funds will be sent directly to the Gilman recipient‘s email address via Zelle electronic deposit, 2-3 weeks from approval of award documentation.

-Complete a one-time registration via Zelle, the payment service facilitating IIePay payments.
-The email address on file with IIE must match the information provided when registering for Zelle.
+Complete a one-time registration via Zelle, the payment service facilitating Gilman Scholarship payments.
+The email address in the Gilman portal must match the information provided when registering for Zelle.

 - The Gilman Scholarship award can only be distributed to the recipient’s U.S. checking or U.S. savings account.